-The proposal is for the development of a single residential dwelling with six (6) smaller guest units called "Pods".
-The 3-bedroom primary dwelling is positioned centrally on the property as close as possible to Whites Road to the north, with four of the Pods to the west of it and another two (Pod 4 & 5) directly south (figure 30).
-The proposed development will proceed in two phases with the first phase including the construction of the primary dwelling with four of the Pods.
-The second phase will include the finalisation of the last two Pods.
-SDP is attached as Appendix B1.
+The proposal is for the development of a single residential dwelling with six (6) smaller accommodation units called "Eco-Pods".
+The 3-bedroom primary dwelling is positioned centrally on the property as close as possible to Whites Road to the north, with four of the Eco-Pods to the west of it and another two (Pod 4 & 5) directly south (figure 34).
+The access gravel road runs approximately 75m from the West down towards to East with an access gate made up of black Clear View fencing.
+The driveway terminates at the disturbance area footprint for the proposed development.

-The primary dwelling (including a store and garage) will have a footprint of 446 m2 with the front half raised off the ground (on columns) to minimise the disturbance on vegetation and habitats, effectively reducing the permanent disturbance area to approximately 200 m2.
-Each of the pods will have a footprint of approximately 50 m2, with only a quarter of that area being levelled for construction as the rest of the pod areas will also be constructed on columns.
-This effectively reduces the permanent disturbance area to 9.5 m2.
+The primary dwelling (including a store and garage) will have a footprint of 446 m with the front half raised off the ground (on columns) to minimise the disturbance on vegetation and habitats, effectively reducing the permanent disturbance area to approximately 200 m.
+Each of the pods will have a footprint of approximately 38 m, with only a quarter of that area being levelled for construction as the rest of the pod areas will also be constructed on columns.
+This effectively reduces the permanent disturbance area to 9.5 m.

-The tourist accommodation units will be one-bedroom units between the vegetation of $\pm 50m^2$ each, which includes outdoor spaces.
-It is also proposed to be mono-pitch, single storey structures with a maximum height of $\pm 7.48m$, as determined by the topography.
+The tourist accommodation units will be one-bedroom units between the vegetation of $\pm 38\text{m}^2$ each, which includes outdoor spaces.
+It is also proposed to be mono-pitch, single storey structures with a maximum height of $\pm 7.48\text{m}$ , as determined by the topography.
 The units will not be identical in size, but the building materials and finishes will be the same.
-Internal walkways are proposed between the separate buildings / units leading out of the new driveway / road section.
+Internal timber walkways are proposed between the separate buildings / units leading out of the new driveway / road section.